First universal common ancestor: Ribocytes and viruses

-In the eocyte hypothesis, the organism at the root of all eocytes may have been a ribocyte of the RNA-world.
-For cellular DNA and DNA handling, an "out of virus" scenario has been proposed: storing genetic information in DNA may have been an innovation performed by viruses and later handed over to ribocytes twice, once transforming them into bacteria and once transforming them into archaea.
+In the eocyte hypothesis linking the closest known archaeal relatives of eukaryotes (achaean eocytes), the organism at the root of the eocytes lineage may have been a ribocyte from the RNA-world.
+For cellular DNA and DNA processing systems, an "out of virus" scenario has been proposed.
+In this model, DNA as the main genetic information material may have first evolved in viruses and was later transferred to ribocytes twice: once transforming them into bacteria and once transforming them into archaea.

-Similarly in viral eukaryogenesis, a hypothesis theorizing that eukaryotes evolved from a DNA Virus, ribocytes may have been an ancient host for the DNA virus.
-As ribocytes used RNA to store their genetic info, viruses may initially have adopted DNA as a way to resist RNA-degrading enzymes in the host ribocells.
-Hence, the contribution from such a new component may have been as significant as the contribution from chloroplasts or mitochondria.
-Following this hypothesis, archaea, bacteria, and eukaryotes each obtained their DNA informational system from a different virus.
+Similarly in viral eukaryogenesis, a hypothesis theorizing that eukaryotes evolved from a DNA virus, ribocytes may have been an ancient host for a DNA virus.
+Because ribocytes used RNA to store their genetic information, viruses may initially have used DNA as a way to resist RNA-degrading enzymes present in the host ribocells.
+The introduction of a DNA-based system may have been as significant for protocells as later additions of chloroplasts or mitochondria through endosymbiosis in evolving eukaryotic cells.
+In this hypothesis, bacteria, archaea, and eukaryotes each obtained their DNA informational system from a different virus.